TenthPres/TouchPointScripts/README.md

 - [**PA Background Check Automation**](BackgroundChecks) - Pennsylvania has weird and specific laws about how background checks are conducted.
 This tool tracks their progress, their renewals, and (so far as we are able within the law) automates the process for both staff members and volunteers.

-- [**Mailchimp Sync**](Mailchimp) - Sync Mailchimp subscribers both ways (from Mailchimp to TouchPoint and vice versa), across multiple Mailchimp accounts and with Mailchimp Interests as TouchPoint Subgroups.

 - [**ConstantContact Sync**](ConstantContact) - Sync ConstantContact subscribers both ways (from ConstantContact to TouchPoint and vice versa).